NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS S3.md

 - Notifications generated when events occur in a bucket, which cna be delievered to SNS, SQS and Lambda Functions.
 - Tracks events like object Created, deleted, restored, or replicated.
 - You can restrict access to S3 access points to only allow traffic from specific VPCs.

+### S3 Encryption at Rest
+Encryption at rest is mandatory in S3, whether via SSE or CSE.
+- S3 Server Side Encryption (SSE) is where the S3 endpoint/service encrypts the data as it is being stored at rest.
+- Client Side Encryption (CSE) is where the user encrypts the data before it is uploaded to S3.

+### S3 Server Side Encryption
+There are three options for S3 Server Side Encryion (SSE), each define how much trust you provide the S3 service.
+- Server-Side Encryption w/ Customer-Provided Keys (SSE-C) - Uses keys provided and managed by the customer
+- Server-Side Encryption w/ Amazon S3-Managed Keys (SSE-S3) - This is the defualt that will be enabled.
+Remember encryption at rest is mandatory in S3.
+  - S3 Creates, Manages, and Rotates the key.
+You have no control of the key, and trust that the S3 service and AWS will effectively and securely discard of key data.
+- Server-Side Encryption w/ AWS KMS-Managed Keys (SSE-KMS)
+  - You can use a KMS managed or CMK managed key for ultimate flexability.
+The KMS key will be used to create the Data Encryption Key (DEK) by S3.
+Therefore KMS will not store the DEK and S3 will not hold the KMS/CMK key.
+  - Using KMS encryption prevents S3 administrators for decrypting the data inside of every bucket.
+Where with SSE-S3 and S3 admin would have all S3 permissions including decryption.